paulmooreparks/Api2Cli/README.md

 ## 🏗️ Architecture

-XferKit is built on .NET 8.0 and consists of several modular components:
+Api2Cli is built on .NET 8.0 and consists of several modular components:

 - **Core CLI** (`xk`): Main executable and command processing
 - **HTTP Service**: HTTP client functionality and request handling